firefly-iii/firefly-iii.org/guide-tags.md

 2. Then, connect the expense to this tag using the "create withdrawal"-form.
 3. Every deposit that you create for when one of your friends pays you back is also connected to this tag.

 The end result is a tag which shows you all transactions nicely organised.
+Note that advance payment tags only accept a single withdrawal, and multiple deposits.

 ### Balancing money